-We are affiliated to the British Canoe Union (BCU), the sports governing body in the UK and hold the BCU Top Club and Sport England Club Mark awards in recognition of our activities for young people.
+We are affiliated to the British Canoeing, the sports governing body in the UK and hold the BC Top Club and Sport England Club Mark awards in recognition of our activities for young people.

 We have a clubhouse with changing rooms, showers and boat storage facilities in Greenups Mill, Sowerby Bridge.
 This is next to the River Calder (just downstream of County Bridge).
 From here we have access to the white water course and a stretch of flat water where our summer courses and activities take place.
 In the winter we use a local pool for evening sessions

 We run regular activities throughout the year for all levels of abilities including courses for beginners, swimming pool sessions and coaching on both flat and white water at the club.
 The club runs regular day and weekend trips to paddle other rivers, go canoe surfing or participate in events.
 Paddlers from the club compete across the UK at other events at various levels.
 For more details of the kind of things the club do, see the Events or Recent Trips pages.

 The Club’s main activities are providing coached sessions and white water kayaking both on the River Calder and on trips away.
 However, club members take part in a wide range of other paddlesport disciplines.

-In the summer we run a number of beginners courses on the river at Sowerby Bridge, while in the winter we run pool sessions at Sowerby Bridge baths which are suitable for complete beginners.
+In the summer we run a number of beginners courses on the river at Sowerby Bridge, while in the winter we run pool sessions at local swimming baths, which are suitable for complete beginners.
 Contact us so we can let you know when beginners courses or pool sessions are running.